InformaticsMatters/fragmentor/README-AWS-PCLUSTER.md

     $ ../fix-pcluster-slurm-compute-memory.sh 16

-From here you should be able to run fragmentation plays, i.e. stuff like this for a typical MolPort fragmentation run: -
+From here you should be able to run fragmentation plays, i.e. stuff like this for a typical MolPort fragmentation, extract and combination run: -

     $ ansible-playbook site-standardise.yaml -e @parameters \
         -e vendor=molport \